FavourShugarSylvester/hello-world2/README.md

 # hello-world2
 lets prctice some Thimgs
-with great power coms great reponsibility if you didnt already know now you do
+with great power comes great reponsibility if you didnt already know now you do